gve-sw/CLUS18-DEVNET-2897/lab/step13.md

 ### Step 13 - Requesting the deployment to the server
 With the pod, switch, interfaces and VLANs we have all the information that we need from the user.
-We will now code a function in the app.js file that will make that possible:
+We will now code a function in the app.js file that will make that possible.

+ You **must** define this within the appModule.controller code block.

 ```javascript
     $scope.deploy = function(){